EBI-Metagenomics/deciphon_web/README.md

 The sqlite3 database managed by deciphon itself.
 A [Django DB Router](https://docs.djangoproject.com/en/3.2/topics/db/multi-db/#multiple-databases) makes sure that any `deciphon.models` model read/writes from this database rather than `default`.

+**Note** when unit testing, a single database is used so that transactional tests can be used.

 # Development
 ## The basics